-Soon after her gubernatorial campaign pulled in a fundraising boost, the Dallas Morning News reported during the weekend on discrepancies in Texas Sen. Wendy Davis’ life story.
+Soon after her gubernatorial campaign pulled in a fundraising boost, the Dallas Morning News reported during the weekend on discrepancies in Texas State Senator Wendy Davis’s life story.
 Her opponents and right-wing pundits have latched onto her personal history to smear Davis with sexist tropes.

-Davis was thrust into the national spotlight after she initially thwarted Texas Republicans’ plans to pass the omnibus anti-abortion bill HB 2 with a bold 11-hour filibuster.
+Davis was thrust into the national spotlight after she initially thwarted Texas Republicans’ plans to pass House Bill 2, an omnibus anti-abortion bill, with a bold 11-hour filibuster.
 About one-third of Texas abortion providers stopped providing abortions after the bill became law in November 2013.

 The Davis campaign responded to the attacks on her life’s narrative Monday by issuing an open letter to her supporters and her opponents and saying Texas Attorney General Greg Abbott’s attack won’t undermine her life’s endeavors.
 The letter states: